meteor/meteor/content/ui-ux.md

 ### Global Data stores

  So which are the global data stores that you should be avoiding in reusable components?
 There are a few.
 Meteor as a framework is built with ease of development in mind, which typically means you can access a lot of things globally.
-Although this is very useful when building "smart" components (see below), it's a good idea to avoid it in reusuable ones:
+Although this is very useful when building "smart" components (see below), it's a good idea to avoid it in reusable ones:

   - Your collections, as well as the `Meteor.users` collection,
   - Accounts information, like `Meteor.user()` and `Meteor.loggingIn()`